Trilogy (group)

-Trilogy was an American freestyle and hip hop group from The Bronx, New York City, founded in 1985 by Carlos "CNR" Rivera, Duran Ramos and J.R.
+Trilogy is an American freestyle and hip hop group from the Bronx, New York City, founded in 1984 by Carlos "CNR" Rivera and included the original members Duran Ramos and J.R.
 Mansanet.
-The group pioneered freestyle music and scored several hit songs including "Love Me Forever Or Love Me Not", "Good Time", and "Do You Wanna Get Funky".
+The group pioneered freestyle music and scored several hit songs including "Latin Love", "Red Hot", "Love Me Forever or Love Me Not", "Good Time", and "Do You Wanna Get Funky".